lsiemanski/pythonpuzzles/README.md

-#Slide puzzle game in Python
+# Slide puzzle game in Python

+Slide puzzle game using PyGame.
+You can load your own image.